Skip navigation

 Govern Your Future

 The world of politics needs more influential voices like yours.
-Through Regent’s Bachelor of Arts in English—Government, you’ll develop a strong foundation in literature and composition while gaining expertise in comparative politics and political theory.
-And you’ll learn how to approach key issues with Scripture and a faith-based perspective.
+Through Regent’s Bachelor of Arts in English—Government, you can develop a strong foundation in literature and composition while gaining expertise in comparative politics and political theory.
+You can also learn how to approach key issues with Scripture and a faith-based perspective.

 On Campus, Online